AqwamCreates/DataPredict/docs/API/Models/BayesianQuantileLinearRegression.md

 * predictedVector: A vector containing values that are predicted by the model.

-* predictedQuantileVector: A vector containing the predicted values corresponding to each quantile in quantileVector.
+* predictedQuantileMatrix: A matrix containing the predicted values corresponding to each quantile in quantileMatrix.

 ## Inherited From